 - Valuable property records and central mechanisms on bank accounts

 - Standards for auditing organizations that have both financial and financial obligations

 Effective Use of Quality Data

-The European Parliament Commissions aims to identify the ultimate beneficial ownership by establishing high-quality records with high data protection standards within the EU.
+The European Parliament Commission aims to identify the ultimate beneficial ownership by establishing high-quality records with high data protection standards.
 Thus, it aims to address the lack of quality data in the ongoing process.
 It also wants MEPs The Commission's Action Plan to be expanded to include new market sectors such as crypto assets.
-Thus, the activities of financial offenders, who benefit from the lack of regulations in this field, such as money laundering and terrorist financing can be prevented or reduced.
+Thus, the activities of financial offenders, who benefit from the lack of regulations in this field, such as money laundering and terrorist financing, can be prevented or reduced.

-Members of the European Parliament state that when cooperating with reformers, non-cooperating jurisdictions and high-risk third countries should be blacklisted without tolerance.
+Members of the European Parliament state that non-cooperating jurisdictions and high-risk third countries should be blacklisted without tolerance when cooperating with reformers.
 This plan encourages non-cooperative jurisdictions and high-risk third countries to comply with the plan.

-MEPs will facilitate the recognition of the returning crime assets across borders and demand mutual recognition of confiscation orders to ensure rapid cross-border cooperation after recognition.
-Besides, the European Central Bank is expected to withdraw licenses from banks in the Eurozone that violate AML / CTF obligations.
+MEPs will facilitate recognizing the returning crime assets across borders and demand mutual recognition of confiscation orders to ensure rapid cross-border cooperation after recognition.
+The European Central Bank is expected to withdraw licenses from banks in the Eurozone that violate AML / CTF obligations.

-In the decision taken, the MEPs state that it is necessary to focus on corruption and money laundering offenses, as well as other reported scandals such as Panama Papers, Lux Leaks, and Paradise Papers, as well as transparent financial and tax systems.
+In the decision taken, the MEPs state that it is necessary to focus on corruption and money laundering offenses and other reported scandals such as Panama Papers, Lux Leaks, and Paradise Papers, as well as transparent financial and tax systems.
 If it focuses only on traditional money laundering crimes, other crimes cannot be identified, so it is important to prevent them.
-On the other side, there is a point is that should be considered, This plan also highlighted the contributions of international investigative journalism in exposing possible crimes.
+On the other side, there is a point that should be considered; this plan also highlighted the contributions of international investigative journalism in exposing possible crimes.